f5devcentral/f5-agility-labs-sslviz/docs/class5/module3/lab2.rst

    .. image:: ./images/add-app-12.png

-When the deployment has completed, the **Application Services** dashboard will show the status of the application.
+When the deployment has completed, the **Application Services** dashboard will show the status of the new application.

 .. image:: ./images/add-app-13.png